 5.2 Land Conservation Program

 The District operates a Land Conservation Program that undertakes conservation activities ranging from assisting property owners in enrolling property in conservation programs to acquiring easements or fee title over high value resources.
-Key conservation areas identified on Figure 19 are located within the current Land Conservation Program target area or have been proposed for addition to the target area.
-The District will continue to proactively investigate opportunities to conserve key resources in these areas and work cooperatively with other agencies and groups to accomplish this subwatershed’s conservation goals.
+Some of the key conservation areas identified on Figure 19 are located within a current Land Conservation Program target area or have been proposed for addition to the target area.
+The District will continue to proactively investigate opportunities to conserve key resources within the Minnehaha Creek subwatershed, and will work cooperatively with other agencies and groups to accomplish this subwatershed’s conservation goals.
 The District will provide technical assistance to the LGUs to identify and implement strategies for local conservation efforts in support of program goals.